psychemedia/storytelling-notes/fire-bird-vassiissa.md

 The Tzar held out his hand to the Princess, and looked at her with his old eyes.
 But she would not take his hand.

-"No," says she; " I will marry nobody until the man who brought me here has done penance in boiling water."
+"No," says she; "I will marry nobody until the man who brought me here has done penance in boiling water."

 Instantly the Tzar turned to his servants and ordered them to make a great fire, and to fill a great cauldron with water and set it on the fire, and, when the water should be at its hottest, to take the young archer and throw him into it, to do penance for having taken the Princess Vasilissa away from the land of Never.